rmmh/pokr/README.md

 ##pokr
 ======

-An OCR script for the TwitchPlaysPokemon stream.
+OCR for the TwitchPlaysPokemon stream.

 ##Installation:
 ####Mac